All About HIV Testing

 Free Call: 1800 063 060

-When you call, inform that you’re newly diagnosed and ask to speak with a counsellor or health promotion officer.
+When you call, inform them that you’re newly diagnosed and ask to speak with a counsellor or health promotion officer.
 You’ll get a call back within one working day of your initial call.

 NSW Sexual Health Infolink